 The "stock-based average maturity" is viewed as an important benchmark for assessing refunding risks.
-The stock-based average maturity is an indicator of overall outstanding government bonds, computed by weighted-averaging remaining maturities for outstanding government bonds.
+The stockbased average maturity is an indicator of overall outstanding government bonds, computed by weighted-averaging remaining maturities for outstanding government bonds.

-Comparison between stock-based average maturities for government bonds in selected countries indicates that the average stands at as high as about 14 years in the U.K. with super long-term issuances accounting for a large share of all government bonds, the averages range from 5 to 9 years in the U.S., Germany and France.
+Comparison between stock-based average maturities for government bonds in selected countries indicates that the average stands at as high as 14 years in the U.K. with super long-term issuances accounting for a large share of all government bonds, the averages range from 5 to 9 years in the U.S., Germany and France.
 In Japan, the average bottomed out at 4.9 years at the end of FY2003 and continued to lengthen after that, reaching 9.2 years at the end of FY2019.
-Although the Japanese average fell back to 8.9 years at the end of FY2020 as Japan increased mainly short- to medium-term bond issuances due to the spread of COVID-19 in FY2020, the average extended to 9.4 years at the end of FY2023 due to the reduction in short-term issuances (Fig. 2-47).
+After the Japanese average fell back to 8.9 years at the end of FY2020 as Japan increased mainly short- to medium-term bond issuances due to the spread of COVID-19 in FY2020, the average has extended due to the reduction in short-term bond issuances, reaching 9.5 years at the end of FY2024 (Fig. 2-46).